The Essential Guide To Losing Weight Without Counting Calories In 2022

 You’ve been working hard and are craving something you haven't had for awhile.

-Maybe it’s pizza or maybe it’s a burrito with an ice cold beer.
+Maybe it’s pizza, a burrito, or an ice cold beer.

 Whatever it is, it’s ok to occasionally have these meals and still get results!